sharkeyck/KTBot/README.md

 -installed avahi daemon for mDNS things
 -add kt user to dialout group

+For audio:

+- Add kt user to audio group `sudo gpasswd -a kt audio`
+- install audio controls `sudo apt-get install alsa-utils`
+- use `aplay` to play audio files!

+For I2C

+- Add kt user to i2c group `sudo gpasswd -a kt i2c`
+- `sudo apt-get install i2c-tools
+- `i2cdetect -y 1` to scan the i2c_1 channel
+- Current state: I2C not working, probably a software problem as the oscilloscope is not detecting anything on the pins.

 ### Debugging servos

 1. roscd lx16a_driver && cd src